+You are directed to choose the data set with same number as the last digit of your student ID number.
+Click on the appropriate link and a dialog box will appear which allows you to specify the location on your hard drive (or a floppy disk) where the file will be saved.
 Follow the instructions on the first sheet of the workbook you have downloaded, and submit your completed work to your T.A. as an attachment to an e-mail message.
 Be certain to include your name, section number and student ID number in the spreadsheet so that your T.A. will have no difficulty in identifying the work as yours.
-The deadline for submission will be set by your professor or TA.
+The first deadline for submission is noon on September 14th.
 If you can do this exercise without further training, do it for this deadline and get it out of the way.

-If you don't know how to use Excel, or find that your prior knowledge, combined with the quick reference sheets attached here is insufficient to allow you to complete the exercise, you don't have to hand in the completed exercise by the deadline.
+If you don't know how to use Excel, or find that your prior knowledge, combined with the quick reference sheets attached here is insufficient to allow you to complete the exercise, you don't have to hand in the completed exercise by September 14th.
 Instead, you should register for a training session provided by the ARCH labs.
-Do this by going to the ARCH web site at http://www.arch.wisc.edu/ and clicking the Sign up for now for Chemistry Excel Sessions link.
-Training sessions begin on Sunday, Feb.
-4, and run on various evenings as posted online for several weeks.
+Do this by going to the ARCH web site at http://arch.wisc.edu/start/

-The ARCH web site provides you with information on the times and locations of Excel training sessions for Chemistry students.
+The web site provides you with information on the times and locations of Excel training sessions for Chemistry students.
 There is an on-line sign up process.
-Do not sign up for more than one time.
-Duplicate registrations will be cancelled.
-You will receive a receipt confirming the time of your training session.
-Print two hard copies of this receipt, which shows when you have registered for training and your name, ID number, email, etc. Submit one copy of this printed receipt to your T.A. by the deadline, and keep the other for your records.
-Your new deadline for submission for the Excel exercise is THREE DAYS AFTER your training session.
+Print two hard copies of your registration receipt, which shows when you have registered for training and your name, ID number, email, etc. Submit one copy of this printed receipt to your T.A. by Sept.
+14th, and keep the other for your records.
+Your new deadline for submission of the Excel exercise is THREE DAYS AFTER your training session.
 This way you can get the training you need, then do the exercise to use what you've learned and prove your proficiency.
+The first experiment which requires the use of Excel is "The Integrated Rate Law".
+Look at your lab schedule to determine when you will be doing that experiment, and make sure that you are trained beforehand.

-The following pages represent a "Quick Reference Sheet" for you to use to refresh your memory of what you have learned previously, or what you will learn in the ARCH training.
+The attached pages represent a "Quick Reference Sheet" for you to use to refresh your memory of what you have learned previously, or what you will learn in the ARCH training.
 These pages are not intended to teach you how to perform tasks in Excel, and should not be relied upon to do that.
-No matter how proficient you are in using Excel, the Quick Reference sheet may prove useful to you in the future, so keep it where you can find it.

 Excel is a useful and powerful data manipulation and graphing tool.
 You will be well served by a knowledge of its use no matter what your eventual major may be.

-Microsoft Excel Quick Reference - Chemistry
+Microsoft Excel Quick Reference Sheet - Chemistry

 This handout is a reference tool for you to use when you are completing Excel problems.
-In this handout, you will be given basic instructions on how to perform the following functionalities in Excel:
+In this handout, you will be shown:

-- 1 Formatting cells

-- 2 Creating and Inserting functions

-- 3 Creating and editing a graph

-- 4 Adding a trendline

-- 5 Adding a text box
+Formatting cells Creating and Inserting functions Creating a graph Editing/Manipulating a graph Adding a trendline Adding a text box

-1. Formatting Cells:
+Formatting Cells: